Every subscription is entitled to a dedicated landing page, which can be customised to your preferences.

-Next, add your recipients to the document by entering their emails, specify whether they are a Viewer or Signer, and then add the respective annotations like Name, Date, Text, or Signature into the document.
+Next, add your recipients to the document by entering their emails, specify whether they are a Viewer or Signer, and then add the respective fields for each recipient like Name, Date, Text, or Signature into the document.

-Once you have repeated these steps for all your recipients, all that’s left to do is hit the “Send” button, and your document will be on its way.
+Once you have repeated these steps for all your recipients, all that’s left to do is hit the “Send” button, and your recipient will receive an email notification to sign the document.

-A document is a single file such as pdf, word, powerpoint and ect.
+A document is a single file such as pdf, word, powerpoint and excel.